tabler/tabler/pages/_docs/alerts.md

 ## Alert with avatar

-Add an avatar to your alert modal to make it more personalised.
+Add an avatar to your alert modal to make it more personalized.

 {% capture code %}
 {% for variant in site.variants %}